-Abstract - Recently, much interest has been directed towards software defined radios and embedded intelligence in telecommunication devices.
-However, no fundamental basis for cognitive radios has ever been proposed.
-In this paper, we introduce a fundamental vision of cognitive radios from a physical layer viewpoint.
-Specifically, our motivation in this work is to embed human-like intelligence in mobile wireless devices, following the three century-old work on Bayesian probability theory, the maximum entropy principle and minimal probability update.
-This allows us to partially answer such questions as "what are the signal detection capabilities of a wireless device?", "when facing a situation in which most parameters are missing, how to react?" and so on.
-As an introductory example, we will present previous works from the same authors following the cognitive framework, and especially the multi-antenna channel modelling and signal sensing.
+Abstract-Recently, much interest has been directed towards software defined radios and embedded intelligence in telecommunication devices.
+However, no theoretical framework for cognitive radios has ever been proposed.
+In this paper, we introduce an information theoretic point of view on cognitive radios.
+Specifically, our motivation in this work is to embed humanlike intelligence in mobile wireless devices, following the three century-old work on Bayesian probability theory, the maximum entropy principle and minimal probability update.
+This allows us to partially answer such questions as "what are the signal detection capabilities of a wireless device?" or "when facing a situation in which most parameters are missing, how to react?".
+As an introduction, we will present two examples from the same authors using the cognitive framework namely multi-antenna channel modelling and signal sensing.